haroldwang1223/credit-risk-etl-practice/README.md

 ## Project Overview

-The project creates fake loan-level data with PD, LGD, and EAD fields.
+The project creates synthetic loan-level data with PD, LGD, and EAD fields.
 It then performs basic data cleaning, including duplicate removal, missing-value checks, and validation of key risk fields.

 After cleaning the data, the project calculates expected loss using: